asciimoo/semnet/README.markdown

 ### Description

 Basic semantic network - javascript implementation.

-Supports transitive relations.
+ * Supports transitive relations and opposites.
+ * All relation is entity by default.
-'is' and 'contains' are default transitive relations.
+ * 'is' and 'contains' are default transitive relations.

 ### Usage